mar-tina/shadow-render/README.md

 interface to interact with web components inspired by vueJS.
 Aims at providing a simpler interface to interacting with HTMLElement Class.

+### For a more structured usage tutorial .
+Look at the classic [todo-app](https://mar-tina.github.io/shadow-render/examples/)

 ### Installation

 #### Using npm package manager